 - Also, see Fleishmann's Yeast descriptions and Red Star yeast products.

 - Learn more about the science of bread dough

 Does salt hurt yeast?

 Small amounts of salt can actually help yeast function better (0.5 - 1%), whereas 1.5-2.5% salt (by weight to flour) acts inhibitory.
 Salt is necessary for bread gluten structure, however, as well as for taste.
 Many breads are made satisfactorily with 2% salt.

 What does kneading do to yeast?

-Kneading does very little to yeast, since yeast should be evenly distributed after the first mixing.
-It does stretch and lengthen the gluten so that it can hold the nitrogen and carbon dioxide bubbles.
-The second knead is important, after the dough has risen once, to increase extensibility, even though it may not be a long kneading process.
+Kneading does very little to yeast since yeast should be evenly distributed after the first mixing.
+It does stretch and lengthens the gluten so that it can hold the nitrogen and carbon dioxide bubbles.
+The second knead is important after the dough has risen once, to increase extensibility, even though it may not be a long kneading process.